-Your roof is one of the most important parts of your home because it protects your home from rain, sun rays, snow and other weather conditions.
+Your roof is one of the most important parts of your home because it protects your home from rain, sun rays, snow, and other weather conditions.

 How do I know the size of my roof?

-Your roof is not the same square feet of your home.
+Your roof is not the same square feet as your home.
 The easiest way to know the approximate size of your roof is to measure the width and length of the exterior walls of your house.
-So, Width multiplied by Length is square foot.
+So, Width multiplied by Length is a square foot.
 You take that amount and you divide it by 100.
 This number becomes your roof square.

-Example: You live in a beautiful Cape Cod style home that measures 30′ X 50′ = 1500 SF.
+Example: You live in a beautiful Cape Cod-style home that measures 30′ X 50′ = 1500 SF.
 1500 divided by 100 = 15.
 So your roof would be 15 roof squares.

 Please note: that the roof pitch does affect the size of your roof.
 The steeper the roof, the more roof squares it is.
-The calculations above is just to give you an idea of the size.
+The calculations above are just to give you an idea of the size.

-A new roof could cost anywhere between $4.50/SF ($450 per roof square) to over $10/SF ($1000 per roof square) depending on your roof but in this article we will provide homeowners with an idea of what it takes to price a new roof.
+A new roof could cost anywhere between $4.50/SF ($450 per roof square) to over $10/SF ($1000 per roof square) depending on your roof but in this article, we will provide homeowners with an idea of what it takes to price a new roof.